zhliau/fika-spt-server-docker/README.md

 ### I am running this container on Linux, why does the server output show errors regarding Windows-like paths? e.g. `C:\snapshot\...`.
 If you are reusing an existing SPT server that was previously running on Windows, you will need to delete the contents of your `/user/cache` folder.

-### The server starts, but I cannot seem to connect to it, and it doesn't seem to be listening on port 6969?
+### The server starts, but I cannot connect to it, and it doesn't seem to be listening on port 6969?
 Set the values of `ip` and `backendIp` in `SPT_Data/Server/configs/http.json` to `0.0.0.0`, to get the SPT server to listen on all interfaces.
 The file should look similar to this:
 ```
 {